-Microsoft Surface Phone Will Challenge iPhone 8 and Galaxy Note 8
+Microsoft Surface Phone Will Challenge iPhone 8 And Galaxy Note 8

 There has been no date set yet for the Surface Phone, but many believe it will be available during the fourth quarter of 2017.
 Microsoft will certainly have a lot of competition.
 Around the same time, the much-hyped iPhone 8 will hit the market.

-As MacRumors notes, at least one version of the device will have a 5.8-inch edge-to-edge OLED screen with an increased pixel resolution, an advanced A11 processor and a glass body.
-There allegedly won’t even be a need for a physical home button, and there are strong rumors that Apple has perfected facial recognition so much that there will be no need for a Touch ID.
+As MacRumors notes, at least one version of the device will have a 5.8-inch edge-to-edge OLED screen with an increased pixel resolution, an advanced A11 processor, and a glass body.
+There allegedly won’t even be a need for a physical home button, and there are strong rumors that Apple has perfected facial recognition so much that there will be no need for Touch ID.
 And finally, Apple is set to add wireless charging capabilities to the iPhone—something Samsung has done with its phones since 2014.

-Speaking the Galaxy Note 8, Tom’s Guide reports that Samsung’s large device will be likely be worth the wait.
+Speaking the Galaxy Note 8, Tom’s Guide reports that Samsung’s large device will likely be worth the wait.
 The large smartphone is said to have a 6.3-inch Super AMOLED screen that could have a 4K resolution, which would be great for using it in the Gear VR.
 However, a 4K screen could also eat up a lot of battery life.

 The Note 8 will likely also have a whopping 6GB of RAM, a dual 13MP camera with 3X optical zoom, and an advanced Snapdragon processor.
 It will look very much like the Samsung Galaxy S8+, which isn’t a bad thing according to most.